We appeciate our volunteers!

 COMMUNICATIONS AND PROMOTION

-Our communications includes our website, Facebook page, pamphlets, fact sheets, brochures, press releases, monthly eNEWS to members and friends, and our print publication, WildfloraRI.
-There are opportunities to help with all aspects of this work; managing and coordinating the outrearch, finding and creating the content (text, images), editing, layout, etc. Contact Mary O’Connor
+Our communications includes our website, Facebook page, ReSeeding RI instagram, pamphlets, fact sheets, brochures, press releases, monthly eNEWS to members and friends, and our print publication, WildfloraRI.
+There are opportunities to help with all aspects of this work; managing and coordinating the outreach, finding and creating the content (text, images), editing, layout, etc. Contact Mary O’Connor

 Projects